paul-hammant/analyze-mvn-deps/README.md

 * immediate-upgrade-opportunities.txt
 * mvn-dep-tree-output.txt

 They can all be checked in if you want (except `mvn-dep-tree-output.txt`).
 If you do so, you get to watch a moving target (using Git diff or show) each time you run the analyze-deps script.
 Meaning, you were in step with other projects releases yesterday, but today you are not.

 I think the `immediate-upgrade-opportunities.txt` and `dependencies-tree.txt` files are the most useful ones.
 At least ones that you'd use to guide you towards which dependency to upgrade first (or harass other dev teams).

 With `dependencies-tree.txt` you get to see transitive dependencies too.
 You would not upgrade those yourself but that level of detail does give you clues that that an 'upstream' team should attend to their upgrades (assuming you are on the latest of their releases).

+In some cases, the script may suggest two or more alternate upgrade suggestions.
+For example (as of July 27th), a Maven project depending on the jar for Groovy v2.5.0 would see three alternate suggested upgrades: 3.0.0-alpha-3, 2.6.0-alpha-4, or 2.5.1.
+As it happens the script was previously all in bash, and was migrated to Python for this feature.

 ## Glitches